Motor vehicle type approval: History

-EC Whole Vehicle Type Approval (also called Pan European Type Approval) is to prevent trade barriers, and at the same time guarantee the level of safety and restricted environmental influence of a vehicle.
+EC Whole Vehicle Type Approval (also called Pan European Type Approval) is intended to prevent trade barriers, and at the same time guarantee the level of safety and restricted environmental influence of a vehicle.
 Thanks to that, the car can be registered in each European member state without additional national tests or approval.
 This harmonisation results in reduced costs and lead time for the manufacturer, importer as well as the consumer.
-Mandatory compliance date for ECWVTA for M1 vehicles was 2009-04-29.
-However cars that already have an ECWVTA but are imported from non EC countries often need to be re-approved when entering the EC.
+Mandatory compliance date for ECWVTA for M1 vehicles was 29 April 2009.
+However cars that already have an ECWVTA but are imported from non-EC countries often need to be re-approved when entering the EC.

 In the United Kingdom, this function is performed by the Vehicle Certification Agency (VCA).
 This body has the power to issue International Organization for Standardization (ISO) certifications.
+Following Brexit, EU regulations relating to type approval continue to apply in the UK as retained EU law, but UK type approvals are no longer automatically recognized in the EC.

+The Individual Vehicle Approval (IVA) had been used increasingly as a loophole to import politically unwanted vehicles, like large pickup trucks from the United States, into the European Union.
+From 2900 vehicle imports by IVA in 2019, the number rose to 6800 in 2022.
+Citing the increased danger these vehicles pose for others in accidents and the exemption of IVA from strict EU climate standards, the European Commission was working on an update of IVA in 2024.